 The community must pay all the costs associated with the facility, like a sports arena.

 Note: Refer to our Leasing or hiring your school land and buildings page for more on lease agreements.

 If you have a board funded building with weathertightness failure (leaking), we may help with funding to fix it.

 Insuring board funded property

 You should insure board-funded property.
-We will not replace it if it is damaged or destroyed.
-If we have part ownership, we will insure our portion through the School Building Insurance Funding programme (external link) .
+We won't replace it if it's damaged or destroyed.
+If we have part ownership, we'll insure our portion through the School Building Insurance Funding programme.

 Transferring a board owned building to the Ministry